kaibuster/GenM8/README.txt

 desktop midi monitor (I use MidiView its free) to see what note data your controllers sending (C-1, D-1, etc).
 MidiView will show the buttons on the 1650 triggering the C-2 ascending scale rather than the C-1, in reference to the first data sheet.
-You might also notice on line 24 the channel is set to "9" however the default "CONTROL MAP CHAN" for m8 is "10" - I do not know why the data does not match, but I'm suspecting it might have something to do with how m8 responds to midi data through the MIDIUSB library.
-Assign the sega controller whatever channel you desire, I have it set to the default so each time you load a new song, depending on your own midi settings default menu, the controller will immediately work.
-Despite this the code works as intended and I haven't bothered to investigate further. https://hautetechnique.com/midi/midiview/

-happy tracking (=^o^)/
+You might also notice on line 24 the channel is set to "9" however the default "CONTROL MAP CHAN" for m8 is "10" - The reason for this is that the base code counts "0" as the first digit so therefore "9" would equal "10" for the Dirtywave M8 which does not consider "0" to be the first midi channel.
+Assign the sega controller whatever channel you desire, I have it set to the default so each time you load a new song, depending on your own midi settings default menu, the controller will immediately work. happy tracking (=^o^)/

 _kaibuster